MichalAFerber/MichalFerber/_posts/2025-07-07-custom-linux-welcome-message.md

 - You can customize the colors, messages, or add even more functionality (like Docker container status, CPU graph, etc.).

+- Automated Hash Verification

+    To ensure the integrity of the English welcome message template, the project uses GitHub Actions to automatically compute and update the script’s checksum whenever the template changes.
+This automation helps keep the installer script reliable and up to date without requiring manual updates — so you can trust that the correct version is always installed when you run the script

 ---

 ## 🎉 Result Example